Tips for a Successful Event

-- Check the college's public Events Calendar for conflicting events.
+- Check the Events Calendar on De Anza's website for conflicting events.

-Step 3: Contact the district ETS to schedule assistance if you have complex technology needs for a large event.
+- Contact the district ETS office to schedule assistance if you have complex technology needs for a large event.
 Use the ETS Help Form.

-Step 1: Invite individual colleagues and contacts as soon as possible.
+Step 2: Invite colleagues and other contacts as soon as possible.